fsprojects/Paket/README.md

  - To build the solution, run the ```build.cmd``` (Windows) or ```build.sh``` (Mono) file to retrieve dependencies.
  - Create a topic specific branch in git.
 Add some nice feature in the code.
 Do not forget to add tests.
  - Run the build to make sure everything passes.
- - Send a Pull Request and celebrate!
+ - Send a Pull Request.

 If you want to contribute to the [docs][2] then please send a pull request to the markdown files in `/docs/content`.